-The Campaign for Literacy and Transformation will reimagine the Highwood Public Library as the Highwood Public Library and Community Center (HPLCC) to function as an innovative and collaborative community anchor.
-In addition to being able to offer state-of-the-art library services, the HPLCC will sustain an inclusive and empowered community with a space to realize their aspirations and achieve their literacy goals.
+The Campaign for Literacy and Transformation will reimagine the Highwood Public Library as the Highwood Library & Community Center (HLCC) to function as an innovative and collaborative community anchor.
+In addition to being able to offer state-of-the-art library services, the HLCC will sustain an inclusive and empowered community with a space to realize their aspirations and achieve their literacy goals.

 To leave a lasting legacy on our library, we are offering the following list of available naming opportunities.
 Your pledge to support our mission will empower and embrace a community in a sustainable and transformative way

 $250,000 [1 Available]

 A dynamic and flexible gathering space for community organizations and groups to host educational, civic, cultural, and public information events.
 Large groups of up to 140 people can be accommodated with a variety of custom room set-ups and presentation-ready tech.
 This space will be the heart of the library and its community.